 Four years of comprehensive career programming

 This focus on preparing for what comes next continues throughout your Connecticut College experience.
-CELS offers four years of workshops and personal advising — as well as a funded internship — to help you leverage the value of your liberal arts education.
+The Office of Career and Professional Development offers four years of sessions/workshops, access to resources and personal advising — as well as a funded internship — to help you leverage the value of your liberal arts education.

-These sessions are paired with intensive one-on-one advising with your CELS adviser.
-For most students — 88 percent since 2008 — the CELS program culminates in a College-funded internship with a $3,000 educational award, conducted between the junior and senior years.
+These sessions are paired with one-on-one advising with your Career Adviser and opportunities for group advising.
+For most students — 88 percent since 2008 — this work culminates in a College-funded internship with a $3,000 educational award, conducted the summer between the junior and senior years.

-In your senior year, you will work with your CELS adviser to create a personalized career action plan.
-CELS will provide you with job-search assistance, facilitate networking with alumni and corporate recruiters, and advise on graduate and professional school applications.
+In your senior year, your Career Adviser will continue to work with you to create a personalized action plan, provide you with job-search assistance, facilitate networking with alumni, guide you through on and off-campus recruiting opportunities, and advise on graduate and professional school applications.